T

 +

 No, it is not recommended to drink tap water in Santorini.
-While the water is generally safe for hygiene purposes, its high mineral content and desalination process can give it an unpleasant taste and may cause stomach upset for some visitors.
-It's best to stick to bottled water for drinking and cooking during your stay.
+While the water is generally safe for hygiene purposes, it is desalinated and can have a high mineral content and a distinct taste.
+Most visitors and locals opt for bottled water for drinking and cooking.
+Bottled water is readily available at supermarkets and convenience stores across the island.

 What's the best area to stay in Santorini?